 You generally want a single break in the pant leg.
 A break is a crease at the base of the pant leg created when the pant collapses onto the shoe.
 If you’re going sockless with slim chinos then you probably want no breaks.

-Similar to the Chino in fit, dress trousers should not be tight to the leg, nor billowing but, lie comfortably close to the leg without resistance but they will naturally drape more.
+Similar to the Chino in fit, dress pants should not be tight to the leg, nor billowing but, lie comfortably close to the leg without resistance but they will naturally drape more.

 Again, avoid pleats as they make you appear heavier.

-The trousers should have a single defined crease down the center of each pant leg.
+The pants should have a single defined crease down the center of each pant leg.

 You want to aim for a smaller break, but you still want a break.
 Some people opt for a cuff that weighs down the pants and has no break, some even use lead sewn into the cuff to achieve this.
 I believe a small break (as shown) is pleasing to the eye, and Brooks Brothers adhere to this style.

-Length can vary if you plan to cuff the jeans.
-Jean cuff can vary from 3-12cm depending on your style.
+The length of your jeans can vary, especially if you plan to cuff them.
+The cuff can range from 3-12cm, depending on your personal style.